akane0915/tom-kane-art-website/README.md

 ```
 If all went well, rails will now make this project available in your browser by going to localhost:3000.

+### Testing

+This application includes both Unit and User Integration testing.
+It primarily uses RSpec, Capybara, and Shoulda-Matchers.

 ## Screenshots

 ### Gallery